Out-of-Sight Embodied Agents: Multimodal Tracking, Sensor Fusion, and Trajectory Forecasting: Experiments

 \subsection{Quantitative Comparison Experiments}

-We conducted quantitative experiments to evaluate the performance of our method against five baseline models across two datasets (Vi-Fi and JRDB) and three metrics (SUM, MSE-D, and MSE-P), as summarized in Table~\ref{tab:quan}.
-The results demonstrate the superiority of our model over all baselines.
-Notably, while ViTag is recognized as the state-of-the-art (SOTA) method on the Vi-Fi dataset for visual and wireless identity association tasks, it underperforms significantly in our denoising and prediction tasks.
-This observation underscores the challenges and unique requirements of our task, which involve denoising noisy sensor trajectories and mapping out-of-sight objects into the visual modality.
+We conduct quantitative experiments to compare our method with five baseline models on two datasets (Vi-Fi and JRDB) using three metrics (SUM, MSE-D, and MSE-P), as reported in Table~\ref{tab:quan}.
+The results show that our model outperforms all baselines.
+In particular, although ViTag is a state-of-the-art (SOTA) method on Vi-Fi for visual-wireless identity association, its performance drops notably on our denoising and prediction tasks.
+This result highlights the distinct challenges of our setting, which requires denoising noisy sensor trajectories and projecting out-of-sight agents into the visual domain.

-A critical finding is that our model exhibits a more pronounced advantage in the denoising task compared to the prediction task.
-This highlights the inherent complexity of refining noisy sensor trajectories and translating them into the visual domain.
-Furthermore, a strong positive correlation between denoising and prediction performance is observed across the baselines.
-Improved denoising directly leads to better prediction accuracy, thereby validating our approach of prioritizing sensor data denoising as a key step in achieving accurate out-of-sight visual trajectory predictions.
+A key observation is that our model shows a larger margin in denoising than in prediction.
+This reflects the difficulty of cleaning noisy sensor trajectories and projecting them accurately into visual coordinates.
+We also observe a strong positive correlation between denoising and prediction quality across baselines: better denoising generally leads to better prediction.
+This supports our design choice of treating sensor denoising as a primary step for accurate out-of-sight visual trajectory prediction.

-Another notable observation is the variability in baseline performance across datasets.
-For instance, Vanilla RNN performs well on the Vi-Fi dataset but falls short on the JRDB dataset, likely due to differing sensor noise characteristics.
-Our vision-positioning denoising model, designed to handle diverse sensor noise scenarios with precise visual supervision, consistently demonstrates robust performance across both datasets.
-This hypothesis is further examined in the Plug-and-Play experiments.
+We further note that baseline behavior varies across datasets.
+For example, Vanilla RNN performs relatively well on Vi-Fi but degrades on JRDB, likely because the two datasets have different sensor-noise characteristics.
+In contrast, our vision-positioning denoising model, which is designed to handle diverse noise conditions with visual supervision, maintains stable performance on both datasets.
+We investigate this point further in the Plug-and-Play experiments.